 DH 271 - Community Dentistry

-Principles of public health in relation to dental hygienist roles in providing health care to the community is addressed.
-Field assignments and/or community service in approved settings permit student participation in community health care planning and familiarization with patterns of comprehensive health care services and the appropriate dental team roles.
+In DH 271, the principles of public health in relation to the dental hygienists are discussed.
+The roles in providing health care to the community along with field assignments in selected approved social settings permit student participation in community health care planning.
+Their familiarization with patterns for delivery of comprehensive health care services and the appropriate dental team roles is the intention of this program course.

 DH 293 - Clinical Dental Hygiene III